ybaek01/ueats-llm/runs/diet/D-01/issues.md

 D-01

 ## Critical Issues
-1. **Limited Access to Vegan Options**: The user struggles to find convenient plant-based lunch options in Boston, which can lead to frustration and unhealthy choices.
+1. **Limited Vegan Options**: The local restaurant may not have a diverse vegan menu, making it difficult for D-01 to find suitable choices.
-2. **Time Constraints**: As a part-time worker, the user may have limited time to prepare or seek out suitable meals, impacting their dietary goals.
+2. **Accessibility**: D-01 has no accessibility features, which could hinder the ordering process, especially if the restaurant's website or app is not user-friendly.

 ## Minor Friction
-1. **Lack of Information**: The user may not have access to comprehensive resources or apps that highlight vegan-friendly restaurants or meal prep ideas in their area.
-2. **Social Situations**: Dining out with friends who may not prioritize vegan options can create pressure and lead to suboptimal meal choices.
+1. **Wait Time**: The initial wait time of 1000 ms may indicate a slow-loading website or app, which can lead to frustration during the ordering process.
+2. **Navigation**: Difficulty in navigating the menu to find vegan options could lead to a poor user experience.

 ## Suggested Improvements
-1. **Curated Vegan Guides**: Develop a mobile app or website that lists vegan-friendly restaurants and meal prep resources in Boston, tailored to the user's budget and time constraints.
-2. **Meal Prep Workshops**: Offer local workshops or online classes focused on quick and easy vegan meal prep, helping users maintain their dietary goals despite a busy schedule.
+1. **Expand Vegan Menu**: Restaurants should consider adding more vegan options to cater to diverse dietary needs.
+2. **Enhance Accessibility**: Implement features like voice commands or screen reader compatibility to assist users with different accessibility needs.
+3. **Optimize Loading Speed**: Improve website/app performance to reduce wait times and enhance user satisfaction.